 The experience of fractals has quantifiable health benefits, including reduced stress, improved cognitive functioning, enhanced creativity and problem solving, heightened appreciation for nature and positive emotions (see table 3).
 The benefits of fractals specifically, and of nature more generally, have been shown to occur within minutes, even seconds (Smith et al., 2020; Lee et al., 2015).
 As people increasingly find themselves surrounded by urban landscapes, they become disconnected from nature's fractals and its stress-reduction qualities.
-This nature deficit can lead to an unhealthy build-up of stress and the sense of placelessness.
+This nature deficit can lead to an unhealthy build-up of stress, placelessness and sick building syndrome.